Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2019-08-05-Berryphase_Ferroelectricity.md

 I've figured out a way to mimic QE's `occupations = fixed` in VASP.

-First, do a scf calculation with default number of bands to obtain correct charge density.
+First, do an `scf` calculation with default number of bands to obtain correct charge density.

-Then, using the previous charge density, do an nscf calculatin with fixed occupations (`ISMEAR = -2` and `FERWE` tags) to obtain berryphase polarization.
+Then, using the previous charge density, do an `nscf` calculatin to obtain berryphase polarization.
 Note that, we need to excluded any empty bands by fixing the number of bands (`NBAND`) and occupations.

+__OR__

+If the conduction band have minimum overlap with the valence band, simply just change the number of bands to assume a insulator.
+This usually work for most of the 2D cases if the calculation can be successfully converged.

+&nbsp;

 The results of this procedure are not pretty comparing to the QE and charge center method.

 Nevertheless, it works.

 ![]({{site.baseurl}}/assets/img/post_img/2019-08-10-img8.png)
 {: .center}